Hurtak/petrhurtak.com/articles/_drafts/iife/article.md

 ## Why are parentheses required around IIFE?

-You have to wrap the function in parens in order to make it [parse as an expression](http://benalman.com/news/2010/11/immediately-invoked-function-expression/).
-While it will parse in some cases, in most it will not so it is a good practice to always wrap them.
+You have to wrap the function in parentheses in order to make the code [parse as an expression](http://benalman.com/news/2010/11/immediately-invoked-function-expression/).
+While the code will be parsed in some cases, in most it will not, so it is a good practice to always use them.

 | Code                                            | Valid   |
 | ----------------------------------------------- | ------- |